Nikki021/DSA/README.md

-# DSA
-Learn the basics of data structures and algorithms
+This is intended to learn the data-structures and algorithms